 For the recently powerful, this transition can be devastating and demoralising.
 What psychologists call loss aversion is real; humans don’t want to lose what we have, no matter what.

 This is true whether the loss is occurring in Birmingham, Alabama – or Bihar, India.
 The real question is how we respond to loss – by lashing out, by learning, by opening up, or by closing down.
 Surely Aleksandr Solzhenitsyn was right when he wrote in the The Gulag Archipelago (1973): ‘If only it were all so simple!
 If only there were evil people somewhere insidiously committing evil deeds, and it were necessary only to separate them from the rest of us and destroy them.
 But the line dividing good and evil cuts through the heart of every human being.
-And who is willing to destroy a piece of his own heart?’Make a donation
+And who is willing to destroy a piece of his own heart?’Support Aeon: make a one-off donation